PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 However, ClickHouse Cloud is still ***not*** a pure replacement for BigQuery.
 ClickHouse Cloud simply makes managing, scaling, and protecting a ClickHouse instance easy — it does ***not*** alter the way ClickHouse works, including what it is and isn’t good at.

-### Using ClickHouse + GCS

-It’s worth mentioning that another hybrid architecture exists — ClickHouse + Google Cloud Storage (GCS).
+> **Using ClickHouse + GCS:** It’s worth mentioning that another hybrid architecture exists — ClickHouse + Google Cloud Storage (GCS).
 Specifically, developers could replace ClickHouse’s in-unit storage with Google Cloud Storage instead.
 ClickHouse’s [integration with GCS](https://clickhouse.com/docs/en/integrations/gcs) effectively decouples storage and compute, and works great for businesses that already use GCS.

-## Why ClickHouse is generally faster
+## Why ClickHouse is faster

 Data warehouses like BigQuery and ClickHouse are both used to return analytical queries.
 Queries might sound like “a list of average revenue for the last four years” or “the median household income”.
 Not only do these queries change on **every** data insert, but computing lots and lots of numbers can draw a lot of memory and processing power.

-The performance between BigQuery and ClickHouse can be immense.
+The performance difference between BigQuery and ClickHouse can be immense.
 BigQuery can take dozens of seconds to execute a query.
 ClickHouse, if tuned correctly, can execute the same query on *terabytes* of data with sub-second performance.

-The “**tuned”** bit is important — ClickHouse gives developers a lot of tooling to expedite expected queries.
+The **"tuned”** bit is important — ClickHouse gives developers a lot of tooling to expedite expected queries.
 While BigQuery does some standard optimizations, like columnar storage (which we discuss in more detail in our [ClickHouse and Postgres comparison](https://posthog.com/blog/clickhouse-vs-postgres)), ClickHouse goes farther.
 In particular, ClickHouse accomplishes its “fighter jet” speeds by leveraging four techniques:

 1. Granulated storage
 2. Materialized views